 Step 1: Login to the campaign manager

 LinkedIn makes its audience insights available via the LinkedIn ads platform.
 To access it you need to log into the LinkedIn campaign manager.
 You don’t need an ad running or pay for any ads to access tools.
-You can access campaign manager via this direct link.
+You can access the campaign manager via this direct link.

 Step 2: Select your LinkedIn ad type